Overview of chronic pain

-Chronic pain is defined as pain that persists longer than three months.
+Chronic pain is generally defined by the medical community as pain that persists longer than three months.
 Specifically related to pain in the neck or back, chronic pain is often a side effect of nerve compression caused by a degenerative spine condition.

 Symptoms of nerve compression expand beyond chronic pain, although chronic pain is the most characteristic symptom of any spine condition.
-Because nerve compression often occurs in the spine or spinal canal, the pain and symptoms can follow the pathway of the spinal nerves, which leaves from the spine and travels into the extremities.
-Therefore, chronic neck or back pain is sometimes accompanied by pain, numbness or tingling in the nearby extremity.
+Because nerve compression often occurs in the spine or spinal canal, the pain and symptoms can follow the pathway of the nerves that exit the spine and travel out to rest of the body.
+Therefore chronic local neck or back pain is sometimes accompanied by shooting pain, numbness or tingling in the nearby extremity.

-If you are experiencing any of these symptoms, you should consult your physician or a spine care expert to determine the cause of your pain.
-Diagnosing your chronic pain will help your physician to recommend a treatment option that fits your needs and your lifestyle.
+If you are experiencing any of these symptoms, you should consult your doctor to determine the cause of your pain.
+Diagnosing your chronic pain will help your doctor recommend a treatment option that fits your needs and your lifestyle.

 Causes of chronic pain